George Owen Johnson: World War II service

 He became AOC-in-C RCAF Overseas in April 1945, serving to July 1946.
 He was occupied with completing the plans to redeploy the RCAF component of the 'Tiger Force' from bases in Europe to the Pacific Theatre via Canada, where they were to refit and train for the new mission and "to oversee the repatriation of RCAF personnel and to administer the RCAF's thirteen-squadron contribution to the British Air Forces of Occupation (Germany)."

 The RCAF Overseas had grown over the course of the war to 48 squadrons.
 While they made their best known contributions in the high-intensity operations over North-West Europe, where Canadian bomber squadrons formed no. 6 Group, Bomber Command, And RCAF Fighter squadrons served in Canadian wings, No. 417 Squadron flew fighters in North Africa and the Mediterranean, and three bomber squadrons operated from North Africa.
 Two transport squadrons and a maritime patrol squadron were in the South East Asia theatre based in Burma and Ceylon.
 An additional 47,000 RCAF personnel were serving in RAF squadrons around the world.

-In his speech at the 'Waving off' ceremony for Tiger Force, Johnson said "You are now making history as the first British Squadrons to fly across the Atlantic as squadrons.
-This is an indication that in future wars, if wars come, the Canadian Air Force will fly to war as squadrons."
+In his speech at the 'Waving off' ceremony for Tiger Force, Johnson said:

-He was awarded the Commander of the Bath (Military). the Legion of Merit (Commander) and the Légion d'honneur (Commandeur) as a result of his World War II service.
+He was awarded the Companion of the Bath (Military), the US Legion of Merit (Commander) and the French Légion d'honneur (Commandeur) as a result of his World War II service.
 He retired as Air Marshal in 1947, "Because he is not advantageously employable in his present rank".